JessAndRob/OsloTrainingDay/README.md

         - Failed jobs
         - Ask the audience what task they can do in SSMS that we should replicate with PowerShell
     (Also use this to demo workflow of get-command/find-dbacommand and then work through the task)
         - Next steps – combining same results for multiple databases/servers/environments.. why you’d do it in PowerShell.
+    >  Invoke-DbaAzSQLTips against our Azure SQL and also hybrid dbatools scripts examples

 - ### 12:00-13:00 - Lunch